dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 linkReferences: true
 abstract:

-  Large language models have demonstrated impressive emergent capabilities, including the ability to write code, but this ability requires a model of program semantics that is little understood.
-Recent interpretability work has shown the ability to extract internal representations of natural language concepts, raising the possibility that similar techniques could be used to extract program semantics concepts.
-In this work we study how large language models represent nullability of program values.
+  Large language models have demonstrated an emergent ability to write code, but this ability requires an internal representation of program semantics that is little understood.
+Recent interpretability work has demonstrated that it is possible to extract internal representations of natural language concepts, raising the possibility that similar techniques could be used to extract program semantics concepts.
+In this work we study how large language models represent the nullability of program values.
 We measure how well models of various sizes complete programs that use nullable values, and then extract an internal representation of nullability.

 ---